dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 belief structure representing science's extrapolated sphere of knowledge is constantly recalculated, then distributed.
 While this process continues to accelerate, then the costs to cultural stability will increase just as steadily.
+So we need these fixpoints to ground our culture in something.

 ### Differential Singularity